forestryio/forestry.io/hugo/content/blog/ubuild-a-new-theme-for-static-sites-using-blocks.md

 ## The Theme

-uBuild consists of seven main sections:
+The theme consists of seven sections:
 - Navigation Bar
 - Hero Section
 - Content Feature